changyaochen/changyaochen.github.io/_posts/2018-04-14-Comparing-two-ranked-lists.md

 **First**, we like it to be bounded, say, between [0, 1], with 0 meaning completely different and 1 meaning identical -- we will further elaborate what does (in)different mean later.

 **Second**, we like such protocol handle non-conjoint case, *i.e.*, to allow items shown in only one of the two lists.
-In the example above, Paul Tergat is only in my list while Mo Farah in only in Robin's list, but we should be able to handle such situations.
+In the example above, Paul Tergat is only in my list while Mo Farah is only in Robin's list, but we should be able to handle such situations.

 **Third**, we like to handle lists with different lengths, *e.g.*, comparing a top-5 list and a top-10 list, or even more broadly, comparing results between two infinitely long lists (think search results of the same query returned by Google and Bing).